vicentebolea/virtual-thermostat/README.md

 - Maintains state between runs with an external file
 - Only triggers AC changes after a configurable cool-down period
 - Runs as a daemon process
+- Web interface for monitoring and controlling the thermostat
+- Configurable temperature thresholds and cooldown period through the web interface

 ## Installation